indvamshi/robobob/README.md

 # RoboBob Application

-The application is built using springboot using contract first approach using OpenAPI.
-Uses gradle as build tool.
+The application is built using
+1. Java 17
+2. Gradle build tool
+3. Springboot
+4. OpenAPI

 # How to build
 use './gradlew clean build' to build the project.
 It auto generates the classes from OpenAPI spec.